-Sudan activists reject power-sharing, call for strikes
+Sudan activists reject power-sharing with army, call strikes

-The Sudanese military seized power on Oct.
+The Sudanese military seized power Oct.
 25, dissolving the transitional administration and arresting dozens of government officials and politicians.
 The coup has been met with international outcry and massive protests in the streets of Khartoum and elsewhere in the country.

 The takeover has upended the country’s fragile planned transition to democratic rule, more than two years after a popular uprising forced the removal of longtime autocrat Omar al-Bashir and his Islamist government.